 After yet another time skip, we follow up Zack’s inspiring speech to the new SOLDIERS with news that while Hollander has been arrested, Zack has been put on standby, the company is in shambles, Zack’s being spied on by the Turks, SOLDIER is utterly disrespected, and Zack has no motivation.
 This is probably meant to contrast the bittersweet previous scene involving a group full of happy new SOLDIERs and Zack inspiring them with the motivation he tries to live by, but it’s so much all at once that it almost contradicts the scene instead!

 Zack also happens to remark that the company is treating Genesis and Angeal as though they never existed.
 This is apparently so effective that by the time of Dirge of Ceberus (around nine years later), nobody remembers either of these two massive celebrities.
-This is for good real-life reason, since DoC was created before either of these characters.
+This is for good real-world reason, since DoC was created before either of these characters.
 DoC went out of its way to foreshadow the events of Crisis Core with a secret “report” describing Genesis in extremely vague terms and explaining that his history had been hushed-up.
-Angeal wasn’t mentioned at all, and perhaps hadn’t even been conceived as a character at that point!
-Ultimately, I don’t blame Square Enix for ignoring the canon of a few throwaway sentences from DoC, a game that few people played and fewer completed to 100%, but the plot hole exists nevertheless and the writers seem to be trying to address it right here in Crisis Core, so what else can I do but to acknowledge their half-effort?
+Angeal wasn’t mentioned at all, and probably hadn’t even been conceived as a character at that point!
+Ultimately, I don’t blame Square Enix for ignoring the canon of a few throwaway sentences from DoC, a game that few people played and fewer completed to 100%, but the plot hole exists nevertheless and the writers seem to be trying to address it right here in Crisis Core, so what else can I do but to acknowledge their faulty effort?

-We finally catch up with Zack at the Shinra company retreat in a town called Costa de Sol, where he’s doing squats and Cissnei is taking her turn spying on him by pretending to be on vacation at the same time.
+We finally catch up with Zack at the Shinra company retreat in a town called Costa del Sol, where he’s doing squats and Cissnei is taking her turn spying on him by pretending to be on vacation at the same time.
 Zack has so much pent up energy and frustration that he’s about to call Lazard, only for Cissnei to tell him that Lazard’s gone missing.
 Apparently the company wants to keelhaul him, and not just because he ran away, but because they discovered that he was the one who funded Hollander’s original research.

 Since that fell through, Zack resolves to call Aerith, only for Cissnei to tell him that Aerith, too, is under watch.
 She reveals what FFVII players already know: Aerith is, in fact, a living Ancient.
 Zack says that Aerith never brought it up, and that basically ends the discussion, since it’s not particularly relevant to Crisis Core and it just seems to have been mentioned because it naturally would be?